Dove Statement Covid-19 - Office Closed & FAQs

 Are Landlords able to benefit from government assistance?

-Please also note it appears that in order to qualify for this, Landlords may need to provide evidence to the lender that their tenant cannot make a payment.
+Please also note it appears that in order to qualify for this scheme, Landlords may need to provide evidence to the lender that their tenant cannot make a payment.
 As student loan payments are due to go ahead, this could therefore be more challenging than initially thought.